 First, lets start with the 0-10 days old, The pups experience early neurological stimulation .
 By applying gentle stressors for short periods of time, it's believed the pups are better able to cope and learn as they grow up.
 Early Scent Introduction is important for Service Dogs, things like Keytones in diabetics or anxiety are detected by scent.
 For a pet pup, it makes involvement in scent games more fun.
 If you're on a farm, they can sniff a rat!
-Both, introduced sytematically and early promote confidence and foster cognitive growth.
+Both, introduced systematically and early promote confidence and foster cognitive growth.

 The third thing, and unique to Duty Dogs is Motion Sickness protocols.
 This is a system developed by me after hundreds of hours researching.
 It's heartbreaking to have a Service Dog disqualified because they get sick in the car.
 A series of body maneuvers and experiences is showing signs that it's working.
 It's a difficult thing to prove, and at this stage (2 years in), it's still in the "won't hurt, might help" category.